Mary Reid Kelley

 Mary Reid Kelley (born 1979) is an American artist based in upstate New York.

 Life

 Mary Reid Kelley was born in Greenville, SC in 1979.
-Reid Kelley received her BFA from St. Olaf College in Minnesota and a MFA in painting from Yale University in 2009.
-Reid Kelley's black and white videos fuse classical drama, modern literature and contemporary pop culture into observations on gender, class, and urban development.
+She received her BFA from St. Olaf College in Minnesota and a MFA in painting from Yale University in 2009.
+Her black and white videos fuse classical drama, modern literature and contemporary pop culture into observations on gender, class, and urban development.
 They satirize the promise of progress through dense layering of cultural references ranging from southern church socials and women's magazines to Borges and Baudelaire.
-Reid Kelley often works in collaboration with her partner, Patrick Kelley with whom she currently lives with in Saratoga Springs, New York.
+Reid Kelley often works in collaboration with her partner, Patrick Kelley, with whom she currently lives with in Saratoga Springs, New York.